WebOrigami/docs/src/content/framework/intro3.md

 Some notes on the `map` function:

 - Virtual graphs produced by `map` and the other Origami functions are _lazy_.
 They only do work when they need to.
-Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function here doesn't do much work upon invocation — it only does the real work of transformation when someone asks the mapped graph for something.
+Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function here doesn't do much work upon invocation — it only does the real work of transformation when someone asks a mapped value.
+In this case, the greeting for a person like Carol is only generated when you actually try to visit that URL.
 The `greetings` graph represents _potential_ work.
-In this case, the greeting for a person like Carol is only generated when you actually try to visit that URL.
 - `map` only applies the mapping function to the top-level values of a graph.
 If you want to apply the mapping function to the deep values of a graph, use [mapDeep](/cli/builtins.html#mapDeep) instead to obtain a new, deep graph of transformed values.

-Using transformations like this, you can begin working towards transforming your `team.yaml` data into the About Us site you want to produce.
+Using formulas like this, you can begin transforming your `team.yaml` data into an About Us site.

 ## Transforming a graph's keys

 In the example above, `map` transforms the graph values but leaves the keys (the arrow labels) unchanged.

 In the `greetings` graph shown above, the keys (labels) for the arrows are the array indices: 0, 1, 2.
 But in your About Us site, you want the route for a person's page to incorporate their name.
 To accomplish that, you can use another type of map called [mapKeys](/cli/builtins.html#mapKeys), which changes a graph's keys.

 In the `src` folder, create an empty file with the following formula name:

 ```console
 teamByName = mapKeys(team.yaml, =name)